Sabiha Gökçen: Controversies

-Legacy and recognition
+Death and legacy

+Gökçen died of heart failure at Gülhane Military Medical Academy on 22 March 2001, her 88th birthday.

 Sabiha Gökçen International Airport in Istanbul is named after her.
-It opened on 8 January 2001, ten weeks before her death.
+It opened on 8 January 2001, 2 months before her death.

-She is recognized as the first female combat pilot by The Guinness Book of World Records.
+She is recognized as the first female combat pilot by the Guinness Book of World Records.

 She was selected as the only female pilot for the poster of "The 20 Greatest Aviators in History" published by the United States Air Force in 1996.

 That year, she was also honored at the Air Command and Staff College's Gathering of Eagles at Maxwell Air Force Base.
 The program encourages the study of aviation history by emphasizing the contributions of aviation pioneers.

 She was the subject of a Google Doodle honouring her birthday, which was displayed in Turkey on 22 March 2009.

-Death

-Gökçen died of heart failure at the age of 88 at Gülhane Military Medical Academy on 22 March 2001.